How to Install Custom Modpacks in Minecraft

 Overview

 A wonderful way to enjoy Minecraft is completely customizing it with modifications.
 These can be Forge or Fabric mods that can change the way you experience the game.
 Whether you’re wanting to explore brand new dimensions or have guns to easily kill hostile creatures, modifying Minecraft allows for countless possibilities.
 Most of the time, players may find a handful or large collection of mods to play with in singleplayer.
 Frequently, players want to use lots of mods at the same time to enjoy lots of unique features.
 This introduces modpacks, collections of modifications that are hand-picked for an incredible experience.
 Installing these unique packs on your launcher isn’t common knowledge, as it involves specific configuration.
 Keeping this in mind, we’ve created this tutorial to walk you through how to install custom modpacks client-side on Minecraft.
-If you want to host a Minecraft server and install mods, check out our server-side guide here.
+If you want to Modded Minecraft Server and install mods, check out our server-side guide here.

 Preparation